atsushieno/augene/README.md

 There are two repositories for this "augene" application.
 This repository only contains "augene-player" part of the entire system, which is a JUCE based C++ application.
 It is a typical JUCE application project so you can build it with the following steps:

+- go to juce-modules and run `rewrite.sh` (TODO: Windows not supported yet, you can run the script on WSL though.)
 - launch Projucer (in JUCE), open `augene-player.jucer`, and save projects.
 - Build the project for your platform.
 Project files are under `Build/*` e.g. `Build/LinuxMakefile`.